szattila98/veryrezsi/DEV.md

 - _docker_ 20.10.17 or higher
 - _docker-compose_ 1.29.2 or higher

+IDE
+ - _Visual Studio Code_ is recommended.
+   - with rust-analyzer (rust-lang.rust-analyzer) extension to work with rust
+   - with CodeLLDB (vadimcn.vscode-lldb) extension to debug

 ## Starting a dev database

 - There are two options: